jarecoo/practice/notes.md

 - “All we have to decide is what to do with the time that is given to us.” - Gandalf, LOTR
 - “You rarely have time for everything you want in this life, so you need to make choices.
 And hopefully your choices come from a deep sense of who you are” - Fred Rogers
 - Memento Mori
+- “We must make ready for death before we make ready for life.
+Life is well enough furnished, but we are too greedy with regard to its furnishings; something always seems to us lacking, and will always seem lacking.
+To have lived long enough depends neither upon our years nor upon our days, but upon our minds.” -Seneca
+- “I have long since thought that the mentality we encounter a lot "you only live once" is really empty.
+You try desperately to do as much as you can while racing the proverbial hourglass and it turns into this race to nowhere.
+It seems sad because in a way the more you deceive yourself into thinking you could ever live enough life seems to make life go by faster and faster.
+I prefer to accept the finite nature, embrace that we are witnessing a glimpse of existence, and then every moment seems more meaningful.
+I don't need to be constantly doing something new and exciting to enjoy my life.
+Its always an uphill battle to keep life simple, to find time to watch a sunset or look at the stars or just become present in the moment.
+And then there's those people who actively rush through life, chasing every new adventure, not realizing that they are running in place.
+TL:DR I guess what I am trying to say is human life it too short to make it about quantity but we can certainly make it about quality.” https://www.reddit.com/r/Stoicism/comments/93d0xh/comment/e3cvurp?st=JKARA06V&sh=f7e3420a
 - “We all sorely complain of the shortness of time, and yet have much more than we know what to do with.
 Our lives are either spent in doing nothing at all, or in doing nothing to the purpose, or in doing nothing that we ought to do.
 We are always complaining that our days are few, and acting as though there would be no end of them.” -Seneca
 - “If you’re like most people, you’ll spend most of your time in life tacitly presuming you’ll live forever.
 It’s like watching a bad movie for the fourth time, or bickering with your spouse, these things only make sense in light of eternity.
 There better be a heaven if I’m going to waste my time like this.”
 Sam Harris, https://www.youtube.com/watch?v=wI3a5m-lFVg 19:25
 - “I wish I'd had the courage to live a life true to myself, not the life others expected of me.” #1 regret of dying people, reported by EoL nurse in The Guardian